-The global aquaculture, or fish farming, industry is booming.
+The global aquaculture industry is booming.
 Average per capita seafood consumption has doubled since the 1960s and since 2014, aquaculture has provided more of global seafood production than fisheries.
 It is taking a bite out of other protein industries too.
 The annual growth rate of fish consumption surpasses that of meat from all terrestrial animals combined.

 Ten key issues